MilanGrujicic/MilanGrujicic/README.md

 ## Here is what I am working on! 👋

 - 🔭 I’m currently working on ...
-Rock, paper, scissors game with GUI, Password generator
+Hash cracker
 - 🌱 I’m currently learning ...
 Robot framework, Python
 - 👯 I’m looking to collaborate on ...
 QA testing and automation testing
 - 🤔 I’m looking for help with ...
 Life decisions